dsmurl/gitcraft/docs/WORKLOG.md

 - MILESTONE !!! aligned the web-build GitHub workflow to successfully build and store FE artifact
   - first successful GitHub action ever

+### 2025-09-25

+- made a plan for putting the web artifact into 3s and serving it.
+- made a doc for web-setup-for-deploy.md
+- added deploy job to the web-build github workflow

 ### Next

+- ask question: "are these currently created by pulumi in this setup? "
 - find the next steps to get the web artifact into s3
   - and the way to see it in the browser